 (1) Authority.
-After reasonable notice to the person involved and reasonable opportunity for that person to be heard, the Chief Procurement Officer or the head of a Purchasing Agency, after consultation with the Using Agency and the [Attorney General], shall have authority to debar a person for cause from consideration for award of contracts.
+After reasonable notice to the person involved and reasonable opportunity for that person to be heard, the Chief Procurement Officer, after consultation with the Using Agency and the [Attorney General][Attorney for the Enacting Jurisdiction], shall have authority to debar a person for cause from consideration for award of contracts.
 The debarment shall not be for a period of more than [three years].
-The same officer, after consultation with the Using Agency and the [Attorney General], shall have authority to suspend a person from consideration for award of contracts if there is probable cause for debarment.
+The same officer, after consultation with the Using Agency and the [Attorney General] [Attorney for the Enacting Jurisdiction], shall have authority to suspend a person from consideration for award of contracts if there is probable cause for debarment.
 The suspension shall not be for a period exceeding [three months].
-The authority to debar or suspend shall be exercised in accordance with regulations.
+The authority to debar or suspend shall be exercised in accordance with regulations [operational procedures].

-- (1) It is intended that the Attorney General or equivalent legal officer in the enacting jurisdiction will be consulted concerning any proposed suspension or debarment. - (2) The National Association of State Procurement Officials suggests that regulations provide the option to debar a person from doing business with one or more agencies, or all agencies.
-It also recommends that regulations permit debarment to be limited to units within a corporation, as appropriate. - (2) Causes for Debarment or Suspension.
-The causes for debarment or suspension include the following: - (a) conviction for commission of a criminal offense as an incident to obtaining or attempting to obtain a public or private contract or subcontract, or in the performance of such contract or subcontract; - (b) conviction under State or federal statutes of embezzlement, theft, forgery, bribery, falsification or destruction of records, receiving stolen property, or any other offense indicating a lack of business integrity or business honesty which currently, seriously, and directly affects responsibility as a [State] contractor; - (c) conviction under State or federal antitrust statutes arising out of the submission of bids or proposals, - (d) violation of contract provisions, as set forth below, of a character which is regarded by the Chief Procurement Officer or the head of a Purchasing Agency to be so serious as to justify debarment action:
+It is intended that the Attorney General or equivalent legal officer in the enacting jurisdiction will be consulted concerning any proposed suspension or debarment.
+The National Association of State Procurement Officials suggests that regulations provide the option to debar a person from doing business with one or more agencies, or all agencies.
+It also recommends that regulations permit debarment to be limited to units within a corporation, as appropriate.

+- (2) Causes for Debarment or Suspension.
+The causes for debarment or suspension include the following: - (a) conviction for commission of a criminal offense as an incident to obtaining or attempting to obtain a public or private contract or subcontract, or in the performance of such contract or subcontract;

-- (i) deliberate failure without good cause to perform in accordance with the specifications or within the time limit provided in the contract; or - (ii) a recent record of failure to perform or of unsatisfactory performance in accordance with the terms of one or more contracts; provided that failure to perform or unsatisfactory performance caused by acts beyond the control of the contractor shall not be considered to be a basis for debarment; - (e) any other cause the Chief Procurement Officer or the head of a Purchasing Agency determines to be so serious and compelling as to affect responsibility as a [State] contractor, including debarment by another governmental entity for any cause listed in regulations; and - (f) for violation of the ethical standards set forth in Article 12 (Ethics in Public Contracting). - (3) Decision.
+- (b) conviction under State or federal statutes of embezzlement, theft, forgery, bribery, falsification or destruction of records, receiving stolen property, or any other offense indicating a lack of business integrity or business honesty which currently, seriously, and directly affects responsibility as a [Purchasing Agency] contractor; - (c) conviction under State or federal antitrust statutes arising out of the submission of bids or proposals, - (d) violation of contract provisions, as set forth below, of a character which is regarded by the Chief Procurement Officer to be so serious as to justify debarment action: - (i) deliberate failure without good cause to perform in accordance with the specifications or within the time limit provided in the contract; or - (ii) a recent record of failure to perform or of unsatisfactory performance in accordance with the terms of one or more contracts; provided that failure to perform or unsatisfactory performance caused by acts beyond the control of the contractor shall not be considered to be a basis for debarment; - (e) any other cause the Chief Procurement Officer determines to be so serious and compelling as to affect responsibility as a [Purchasing Agency] contractor, including debarment by another governmental entity for any cause listed in regulations [operational procedures]; and - (f) for violation of the ethical standards set forth in Article 12 (Ethics in Public Contracting). - (3) Decision.
 The Chief Procurement Officer or the head of a Purchasing Agency shall issue a written decision to debar or suspend.
-The decision shall: - (a) state the reasons for the action taken; and - (b) inform the debarred or suspended person involved of its rights to judicial \ or administrative \ review as provided in this Article. - (4) Notice of Decision.
+The decision shall: - (a) state the reasons for the action taken; and

+- (b) inform the debarred or suspended person involved of its rights to judicial review as provided in this Article. - (4) Notice of Decision.
 A copy of the decision under Subsection (3) of this Section shall be mailed or otherwise furnished immediately to the debarred or suspended person and any other party intervening. - (5) Finality of Decision.
-A decision under Subsection (3) of this Section shall be final and conclusive, unless fraudulent, or - (a) the debarred or suspended person commences an action in court in accordance with Section 9-403(2) (Waiver of Sovereign Immunity in Connection with Contracts, Debarment or Suspension); or - (b) \ the debarred or suspended person appeals administratively to the Procurement Appeals Board in accordance with Section 9-507 (Suspension or Debarment Proceedings). \
+A decision under Subsection (3) of this Section shall be final and conclusive, unless fraudulent, or the debarred or suspended person commences an action in court in accordance with Section 9-106 (Access to Courts).